 I.1 Prior to the commencement of construction, erosion control measures shall be installed consistent with the Approved Plans.

-I.2 The Applicant shall provide a bond in the amount of __________ pursuant to Wetlands Bylaw Title V, Article 8, Sections 10 and 11.
+I.2 The Applicant shall provide a bond in the amount of $__________ pursuant to Wetlands Bylaw Title V, Article 8, Sections 10 and 11.

 I.3 While no dewatering is anticipated by the Applicant, any water discharged as part of any dewatering operation shall be passed through filters, on-site settling basins, settling tank trucks, or other devices to ensure that no observable sediments or pollutants are carried into any Resource Area, street, drain, or adjacent property.
 Any catch basins, drains, and outfalls to be used in dewatering operations shall be cleaned out before operations begin.